NREL/OpenOA/contributing.md

 - master: Stable release version.
 Must have good test coverage and may not have all the newest features.
 - develop: Development branch which contains the newest features.
 Tests must pass, but code may be unstable.
-- feature/xxx: Branch from develop, must reference a github issue number.
+- feature/xxx: Branch from develop, should reference a github issue number.
-Features branches are not automatically tested and may contain broken code.
-Feel free to commit broken code to your own branch.

 To work on a feature, please fork OpenOA first and then create a feature branch in your own fork.
 Work out of this feature branch before submitting a pull request.
-Be sure to periodically merge the target release branch into your feature branch to avoid conflicts in the pull request.
+Be sure to periodically synchronize the upstream develop branch into your feature branch to avoid conflicts in the pull request.

 When the feature branch is ready, make a pull request to NREL/OpenOA through the Github.com UI.